ngctramnl/Tram_portfolio/README.md

 ![alt text](https://github.com/ngctramnl/Hotel_bookings/blob/main/Month.png)
-- July and August are the two months that have the largest proportion of children.
+- July and August are the two months that have the most with-children stays.
 This trend is consistent in both hotels.

 ![alt text](https://github.com/ngctramnl/Hotel_bookings/blob/main/Parking.png)
 - People who are with children are more likely to ask for parking space

 ![alt text](https://github.com/ngctramnl/Hotel_bookings/blob/main/Boxplot.png)
-- People with children tend to spend more for their stays
+- People with children tend to spend more on their stays

 # [Project 3: Technology Perception](https://github.com/ngctramnl/TechnologyAdoption)
 - Dataset collected from a survey primarily conducted in India